CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 7 - The Shape of the Earth.md

 ```
 Where $b =$ the polar radius, and $a =$ the equatorial radius.

+The ellipsoid, being a solid of rotation where every vertical (merdianal) cross section is an ellipse, can be simplified to be an ellipse for most things:\
 Since the eccentricity $e$ of an ellipse is defined by
 ```math
 e^2 = 1 - \frac{b^2}{a^2}